COVID-19 SAFETY PROTOCOLS

 All youth visiting the Y as part of our free 7th grade initiative memberships must be accompanied by a parent (no cost - a membership/guest fee will not be charged) while using the facility including fitness center, skate park, pools and group exercise classes (due to Covid-19 regulations)

 NEW: Teen Fusion hours for 7th graders allow them to access the Y without parent/guardian, Monday thru Friday, afterschool to 6:00PM

 If I don’t pass the entry health check, what happens?

 If any member of your family does not pass the health check, you will not be allowed to enter the Y at that time and for the next consecutive three days.
 This policy is based on state and local guidelines.
 To avoid being turned away at the Y, we strongly encourage all members to take their individual temperature prior to departing for the Y. Also, please do not come to the Y if you are not feeling well or know you have been in contact with someone who has tested positive COVID-19.
 This is our best defense to preventing COVID-19 from penetrating the Y.

-Why is my visit limited to 45-minutes or 60-minutes?
+UPDATED: Is my visit still limited to 60-minutes?

 Are guests or members from other YMCAs permitted?

 Guests, attending with a member, are now permitted.